Statistical Methods Guidance

 “Choosing an appropriate sample size”

-- Bitesize session on sample size calculations in R; drawing on resources on this R sample size calculations Trello card
+- Bitesize session on sample size calculations in R; drawing on resources on the R sample size calculations Trello card

-- Guide to clustered sample sizes using R at the Evaluation & Prototyping One-Stop Shop
+- MoJ Guide to clustered sample sizes using R at the MoJ Evaluation & Prototyping One-Stop Shop

-- Further resources signposted on this sample calculations trello card include:
+- Further resources signposted in the Sample calculations trello card include:

 - how to reduce the minimum sample size needed in trials